norcams/docs-enduser/docs/security-groups.rst

 .. code-block:: console

-  $ openstack security group create --description 'Allow ssh and ping from login.uio.no' 'SSH and ICMP from login.uio.no' (...output omitted...)
+  $ openstack security group create --description 'Allows ssh and ping from login hosts at UiO' 'SSH and ICMP from UiO login hosts'
+  (...output omitted...)

 As in the dashboard, the description is optional.